danieldurodola02-web/projectile-motion-calculator/README.md

 - Writing clean Python code
 - Applying physics formulas to real problems
 - Building small but useful scientific programs
+- I’m still improving my data-visualization skills, so for now I used a simple trajectory table instead of Matplotlib or Plotly charts.
+I’ll update this project later with a plotted trajectory once I learn more.

 ## Author
 **Durodola Daniel**